Machapunga: 18th century

-A small group of Machapunga still resided in North Carolina in 1761, with only 7 to 8 warriors.
-Then missionary Rev. Alexander Stewart wrote that he had baptized seven "Attamuskeet, Hatteras, and Roanoke" adults and children.
+Scattered Machapunga families still resided in North Carolina in 1761.
+Then missionary Rev. Alexander Stewart founded a school for eight Native children and two African-American children.
+Roanoke and Hatteras people moved into the area.
+Stewart wrote that he had baptized seven "Attamuskeet, Hatteras, and Roanoke" adults and children.
 In 1763, he baptized 21 more Native people from that region.